rejaul48/gadget-heaven/README.md

 ## Technologys
 🔵 HTML for the basic structure. <br>
-🔵 CSS and Tailwind CSS for styling and responsiveness. <br>
+🔵 Tailwind CSS for styling and responsiveness. <br>
 🔵 React for the frontend framework. <br>
-🔵 JavaScript for logic and interactivity. <br>
+🔵 JavaScript and JSX for logic and interactivity. <br>

 ## React Concepts Used in GadgetHaven